MicrosoftDocs/customer-insights/ci-docs/audience-insights/create-environment.md

 > - Azure Data Lake Storage accounts from the same Azure region that you selected when creating the environment.
 > - Azure Data Lake Storage accounts that are Gen2 and have *hierarchical namespace* enabled.
 Azure Data Lake Gen1 storage accounts are not supported.

 For the Azure Data Lake Storage option, you can choose between a resource-based option and a subscription-based option for authentication.
 For more information, see [Connect to an Azure Data Lake Storage account by using an Azure service principal](connect-service-principal.md).
-The Customer Insights administrator requires **Storage Blob Data Contributor** permissions and has to create a container named `customerinsights` on the storage account.
+A container named `customerinsights` has to exist on the storage account.

 When system processes such as data ingestion is complete, the system creates corresponding folders in the storage account you specified.
 Data files and *model.json* files are created and added to folders based on the process name.